ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 {{preview}}

 Spring is back in the Northern Hemisphere, and with it all kinds of features are blooming for eBPF.
-Kernel 5.12 is out, and version 5.13 is on track to bring new exciting functionalities.
+Kernel 5.12 is out and version 5.13 is on track to bring new exciting functionalities.
 At the same time, new projects hatch and companies are enjoying renewed activity.
 Several eBPF-related projects applied to join or upgrade their status in the bosom of CNCF.
 After some delay, no